ghbrown/deter/README.md

 - use a web browser to open the link in the Python command's output (i.e `http://0.0.0.0:8000/` or `localhost:8000` perhaps with a different number than 8000)

 ## Open source history
-These visualizations are enabled by Harry Chen's [Spirulae](https://github.com/harry7557558/spirulae/), a set of tools for interactive mathematical visualization in the browser.
+These visualizations are enabled by Harry Chen's [Spirulae](https://github.com/harry7557558/spirulae/), a set of tools for interactive mathematics visualizations in the browser.
 This project only uses a specialized version of the 3-D implicit function visualizer, but you can see and use this and all the other Spirulae apps [here](https://harry7557558.github.io/spirulae/)

 Many dependencies, extraneous functionality, and unused assets were remove in the process of specializing this code for the given visualizations.